linuxhw/hw-probe/README.md

 Find your computers by the inventory ID on this page: https://linux-hardware.org/?view=computers

-The Email is needed to get notifications if hardware failures are detected on your computer.
+The Email is needed to get notifications if hardware failures are detected on your computer in future probes.

 Offline view